tu2-atmanand/MyCrypto/README.md

 # MyCrypto
-This repository contains the project for Epsilon 22 Blockchain
+This repository contains the project for EPSILON 2022: DAY 2| BLOCKCHAIN CONFERENCE-SOLIDITY :THE BACKBONE OF BLOCKCHAIN